kashyap-ravichandran97/Code-Generation-Targeting-LLVM-IR/README.md

 # Code Generation Targeting LLVM IR

 A Lisp Based Programming Language is compiled and is represented using LLVM IR.
-I have used Bison and Lex to parse and scan the file respectively.
+I have used Bison and Flex to parse and scan the file respectively.

 ## Programming Rules